OleksiiKachan/xml-and-js/module-03/assignments/assignment_chiedozie.md

 1. Create DTD for this file and validate it using any of the tools we used
 2. Create XSD for this file and validate it using any of the tools we used
-3. Explain your thought process for these 2 declarations
+3. Explain your thought process for these 2 declarations - Both DTD and XSD have the same root element but  Name space  recommendation and validation was well achieved on XSD file unlike DTD document.